SpasinaSpasova/-MoneyManager/README.md

 - After successful adding of new income the user is redirect to all incomes.
 - After successful adding of new category income the user is redirect to all income categories.
 - After successful adding of new account the user is redirect to all accounts.

+**The functionallity for expenses is same as the incomes!
+With small difference between  the redirecting of the pages.**